open-telemetry/opentelemetry-go-instrumentation/README.md

 | Ubuntu  | 1.18       | amd64        |

 Automatic instrumentation should work on any Linux kernel above 4.4.

+This project supports the ARM platform.
+However, there is no automated testing for this platform.
+Be sure to validate support on your own ARM bases system.

-Windows/Mac users should currently use Docker/VM to compile and run this repository.
+Windows users should currently use Docker/VM to compile and run this repository.

 ## Contributing